gugulet-hu/qself-docs/docs/spread-ai/index.md

 Spread: Always lowercase in normal copy.
 GitHub: Style the name in the same way that Github does in their content.
 Image Alt Text: Make sure to use descriptive text for all images.
 These are useful for SEO and site search. i.e ![description here](image link here)
-Image Title Text; For accessibility reasona, image titles should be clear and understandable.
+Image Title Text: For accessibility reasons, image titles should be clear and understandable.
 See https://www.w3.org/WAI/tutorials/images/
-Code indentattion: Exagerrate the indentation for easy reading and legibility.
+Code indentatation: Exaggerate the indentation for easy reading and legibility.
 At least 8 spaces (or two tabs).
 Bold text: Use bold for UI elements that are visible on screen.
 Code tags: Use code tags for field values and code.
 Numbered lists: Use numbered lists for things that need to be done in a specific order (and unordered lists for other lists).